 Married couples split up and many will go on to start new, happy, fulfilling relationships.
 It’s not uncommon for separated couples to move on by moving in with their new respective partners.

-If your partner doesn’t agree to proceeding on the basis of two years separation - and you don’t want to use the fault based grounds – you’d need to wait until you had been separated for five years before you could start divorce proceedings.
+If your partner didn’t agree to proceeding based on the two years separation - and you didn’t want to use the fault-based grounds – you’d have needed to wait until you’d been separated for five years before you could start divorce proceedings.

 Is sleeping with someone whilst separated still adultery?

-In the eyes of the law, yes.
-If you’re separated from your husband or wife and you sleep with another person of the opposite sex this is adultery under English family law because you are still legally married.
+If you’re separated from your husband or wife and you sleep with another person of the opposite sex this is adultery under England and Wales family law because you're still legally married.